tetsuo/tetsuo.github.io/content/move.md

 cover_title: Making sense of Haskell
 tags: haskell
 published: 2023-05-30T12:41:00
-updated: 2025-08-09T13:37:00
+updated: 2025-08-19T13:37:00
 ---

-> Here's my take on explaining denotational semantics 😬
+> An attempt at a beginner-friendly explanation of denotational semantics and how it maps to Haskell code 😬

 ## What is a function?